szarroug3/X-Ray_Calibre_Plugin/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 	1. Book specific preferences
 		- Use "," or ", " as a separator for words in aliases list
-	2. Create/Update x-ray files for selected books
+	2. Create/Update files for selected books
-	3. Send previously generated x-ray files to device
+	3. Send previously generated files to device
 	4. General Preferences

-	Note: Creating an x-ray file using this plugin will use the ASIN already in the book so you don't need to update it.
+	Note: Creating files using this plugin will use the ASIN already in the book so you don't need to update it.
 	Note: Highlighting words should work but I have not tested with a book that has DRM so I don't know if it will work for them.

 Preferences:
 ----------------------------------------------------------------------------------------------------------------------------------
 	1. Send files to device if connected
-		- After creating x-ray file, file will automatically be sent to device
+		- After creating files, files will automatically be sent to device
-	2. Create x-ray for files that don't already have them when sending to device
+	2. Create files that don't already exist when sending to device
-		- When sending previously generated x-ray files, x-ray files will be generated for selected books that don't already have a file created
+		- When sending previously generated files, files will be generated for selected books that haven't already been created
 	3. Auto associate split aliases, when enabled, will split aliases retrieved from Goodreads up
 		- i.e If a character on goodreads named "Vin" has a Goodreads alias of "Valette Renoux", this option will add "Valette" and "Renoux" as aliases.
 You may not want this in cases such as "Timothy Cratchit" who has a